Street Fighter 3: 3rd Strike/System

 Wake Up and Quick Stand

-When falling to the ground, your character enters in a "Wake Up" state, and they will wake up at the character standard speed.
+After being knocked down, your character enters a "Wake Up" state, and they will wake up at the character's standard speed.
 However, you have the option to perform a "Quick Stand".
-A "Quick Stand" will make your character roll backwards into a standing position, and you will wake up faster than the character normal wake up.
-Extremely useful in avoiding wakeup games after you are knocked down, where you must guess in order to defend properly against an opponent's attack (i.e. high, low, throw).
-Do not quick stand in the corner, because your opponent may be able to dash through the roll and cross you up, making it extremely confusing to defend properly.
+A "Quick Stand" will make your character roll backwards into a standing position, and you will wake up faster than the character's normal wake up.
+This is extremely useful in avoiding wakeup setups after you are knocked down, where you must guess in order to defend properly against an opponent's attack (i.e. high, low, throw).
+Some characters (Dudley, Alex, Necro, Ibuki) should not quick stand in the corner, because your opponent may be able to dash through the roll and cross you up, making it extremely confusing to defend properly.
+Also, you will gain a small amount of Super meter for a successful quick stand.

-Note: You cannot quick stand after being knocked down by a super.
+Note: You cannot quick stand after being knocked down by a super, or by certain moves.

-• To perform a quick stand tap D as soon as your character hits the ground
+To perform a quick stand, tap Down as soon as your character hits the ground, as if you were low-parrying it to break your fall.

 Every character wakes up at different speeds, this is also for "Quick Stand".
 All the information below are in frames, a higher number of frames means a slow wakeup, and a small number of frames, a faster wakeup.